|

 Also, model building is an art, and as an artist, I prefer a little more

 pronounced fabric ribbed effect.
+The cockpit comprises about

 15 pieces along with molded on fuselage sidewall detail.
 As is the kit